Jon-Becker/heimdall/README.md

     -p URL, --provider URL            URL of custom Ethereum provider

   Additional:
-    --redeploy ID                     Redeploys the contract from -n onto ID --beautify                        Attempts to beautify the downloaded contract using statistical renaming and spacing
+    --open, --edit                    Attempts to open nano / edit on the operation --redeploy ID                     Redeploys the contract from -n onto ID --beautify                        Attempts to beautify the downloaded contract using statistical renaming and spacing